Define your Minimum Viable Product (MVP) then work out your start-up costs

 Over half of UK start-ups fail within the first five years – mostly due to poor financial planning.
 If you’re creating an app or website, it’s essential to define your minimum viable product (MVP) to help you calculate your start-up costs and determine whether the app, product or service is worth pursuing or not.

 A minimum viable product (MVP) is an app, service or product that consists of just the core features and is used by a limited number of people – the first users of the product or service.
-These users, if applicable, will make live transactions, test the website out and give you valuable feedback.
-That way, you can collect more information about how you product works with the general public and if there are any improvements that need to be made before you go to market.
+These users, if applicable, will make live transactions, test the system out and give you valuable feedback.
+That way, you can collect more information about how your product works with real users and if there are any essential improvements that need to be made before you go to market.

 Here are a few ways you can distribute your MVP and gain valuable knowledge on your target market and glean relevant information:

-Create a short video outlining what your product or service is for, how it works, how it benefits your customers and how it can make their lives better / easier / happier and so on.
+Create a short video outlining what your problem your product or service solves, who your customer is, how it solves the problem your customers have and how it can make their lives better / easier / happier and so on.
 It only needs to be a maximum of 3 minutes long (although 90 seconds is the optimum length!).

 Encouraging people to sign up to stay updated about your product via a landing page can be a super effective way to gauge your MVP and customer interest.
 A great landing page should contain bitesize pieces of information such as an elevator pitch, bullet point benefits, a few supporting stats, perhaps even an explainer video and, of course, a sign-up / data capture button.
 It’s vital to set up a Google AdWords ad using niche keywords so you can direct traffic straight to your landing page.
 It’s also helpful to pair this with Facebook and Twitter Ads.